Imaging in Congenital Lobar Emphysema

 Radiography of the chest in anteroposterior and lateral projections identifies the involved lobe, the degree of involvement, and the effect on surrounding structures.[7]
 If a decubitus position radiograph is obtained, the involved lung does not collapse.

-See the radiographic images of congenital lobar emphysema below.
+(See the radiographic images of congenital lobar emphysema below.)

-The left upper lobe is affected in 41% of patients with congenital lobar emphysema.
 A large, hyperlucent lung with attenuated but defined vascularity is observed.
 Compression of the remaining lung on that side, flattened hemidiaphragm, and widened intercostal spaces also are seen.
 An involved lung is seen herniated across the anterior midline.
 On a lateral view, the heart is displaced posteriorly with retrosternal lucency representing an anteriorly herniated lobe.

 The lobe is unchanged during exhalation or after placing the patient in the ipsilateral decubitus position.
 Chest fluoroscopy shows fixed lung and hemidiaphragm on the involved side.
 The radiographic appearance is characteristic of congenital lobar emphysema (CLE) and usually is not suggestive of other diagnoses.